cedeo/wimtvpro-wordpress/README.txt

 * Sync to novel platform APIs.
 = 4.2.1 =
 * Minor fixes
+= 4.3 =
+* Bugfix for live events scheduling at wrong times when OS of client PC was English locale.
+Skin and custom logo.
+Double click.
+Playlist Width and Height.

 == Upgrade Notice ==
 Into version 2.0 added videos Playlist and Report.
 When you update insert again your wimtv user and password.